Suyash1507/Ecommerece-Website-Mern-Stack/README.md

 10. Mongodb database saves all the output of our website

 - Are there any improvements you could make to your submission?
+I can add an admin panel in the project along with the payment confirmation in our stripe API which gives all the details of the payments made .
+I was trying to add the favourites button but due to some issues I had to remove it, I will definitely try to implement it again.
+The bootstrap part could have ben implemented more easily and the complexity of my website can be reduced.
+There are many files that have been created and those can be implemented in one single file.

 - What would you do differently if you were allocated more time?